starlab-io/docker-virtue/virtue/README.md

 where you the Virtue.config file is optional (it will read from a file called Virtue.config by default, but you can pass your own).

-Building New Virtues
+Building New Crossover-based Virtues
 ------------------------

 To create a new Virtue, you need to add a Dockerfile to the app-containers directory, and then create seccomp and apparmor profiles for the new application.

-To run the Office Virtue, you need to do a `docker load virtue-office-installed.tar` before running `virtue start`.
-The installation process for Office is not going to be automated for the T&E release - the process is hard to automate, and the licensing process is complex.
+The biggest challenge for Crossover-based Virtues is that it's very difficult to install applications into Crossover in an automated fashion.
+We're working on a way to do it without requiring GUI interaction, but for now, them's the breaks.

+To create a new Virtue, run the following commands:

+- `export SSHPUBKEY=$(cat virtue-test-key.pub)` # to load the test key as your pubkey
+- `./virtue start Virtue-cxsetup.config` # to launch a Crossover cxsetup bottle running on port 7000
+- `ssh-add virtue-test-key` # to load up the sshkey
+- `ssh -N -p 7000 -L 7001:localhost:2023 virtue@localhost` # to set up the SSH tunnel.
+If successful, this will have no terminal output.
+- In a new terminal window: `xpra attach tcp:localhost:7001` to open the Crossover Setup window
+- Install the software into a new bottle using the Crossover interface
+- On the final installation screen, make sure to select "Advanced Installation Options" and copy the list of dependencies to be installed
+- Export the PuTTY Bottle as a Bottle Archive
+	- In the cxsetup window, click the picture of the bottles in the top left to list the app bottles Crossover knows about
+	- Right click on the app bottle and select "Export Bottle to Archive"
+	- Pick a file location you can remember (I suggest /home/virtue) and hit OK
+	- This will take a few minutes
+- Build a new Dockerfile that installs the prereqs (listed under "Advanced" when you install the app in Crossover), copies in the cxarchive file, and then decompresses it.
+See `Dockerfile.virtue-putty` for an example.
+- Add your app to `Virtue.config`
+- Run `./virtue build Virtue.config`